Crime Stoppers: Tattoos may help ID theft & fraud suspects

 As technology improves and cameras get better and better, we are able to spot things the suspected criminals might not even consider.
 There are things that set them apart, even though they might be doing their best to disguise themselves.
 With this week's suspects, that could be the case.

+The theft of the credit and debit cards went unnoticed, but we were able to get some clear pictures when the suspects went to use them.
+One of the duo has some specific body markings in some particular locations that could give her away.

-"They're both attempting to concealed her identity by using masks," explained Chattanooga Police Sgt.
+"They're both attempting to conceal her identity by using masks," explained Chattanooga Police Sgt.
 Victor Miller, "but, you should be able to identify who they are.
 Certainly so, if you know them.
-The female has a couple of tattoos that could be a dead giveway.
+The female has a couple of tattoos that could be a dead giveway."

 "The victim in today's crime lost her credit card and debit card," said Miller, "and she's not exactly sure exactly where it happened at."
 It could have been at the Ronald McDonald house.
 "While she was visiting family members at a local hospital, she left some of her items and she did not use her credit card and debit card on a regular basis," he added.
 "So, she's not 100% sure where it was lost."